voltrue2/gracelog/README.md

 ```
 gracelog.on('output', function (address, name, level, messageObj) {
 	// address: IP address of the server
-	// name: the name that was set on gracenode.log.create()
+	// name: the name that was set on gracelog.create()
 	// level: verbose, debug, info, warn, error, or fatal
 	// messageObj: { message, timestamp }
 });